telekits/teleapi/README.md

 [![license](https://img.shields.io/github/license/telekits/teleapi.svg)](./LICENSE)

-> Now support the Telegram Bot API 3.2 with Sticker Sets.
+> Now support the Telegram Bot API 3.4 with Live Locations.

 ## What is it?